-As part of the requirements for ARRT certification and registration, candidates need to complete an ARRT-approved educational program and an academic degree (associate's or higher) that is accredited by one of the mechanisms listed on this page.
-They must complete their programs and degrees on or after the dates specified in the chart.
-(Those are the dates on which ARRT recognized the accrediting mechanisms.)
-They only need to earn an academic degree if they complete their professional education on or after Jan.1, 2015.
+As part of the requirements for ARRT certification and registration, you’ll need to complete an ARRT-verified educational program and an academic degree (associate's or higher) that is accredited by one of the mechanisms listed on this page.
+You must complete your program and degree on or after the dates specified in the chart.
+(Those are the dates on which the accrediting mechanisms were recognized by USDE or CHEA.)
+You only need to earn an academic degree if you complete your professional education on or after Jan.1, 2015.

-Once they've earned an ARRT credential, they have the option of taking an academic course as a part of their Continuing Education Requirements.
-If they do, the academic institution offering the course must be accredited by one of the agencies on this page.
+Candidates and R.T.s also have the option of taking an academic course to meet ARRT education requirements.
+The academic institution offering the course must be accredited by one of the mechanisms on this page.